 This is vital to your next decisions regarding either buying or selling the pair and setting your take-profit/stop-loss levels.
 You will want to combine the Fibonacci levels with the trend line and any other indicators that you might want to use in order to get a more complete picture of where to place your trade, and where to bail out of it when the time comes.

-When a Fibonacci retracement intersects with a trend line, there may be a strong support or resistance zone there — as in the below chart.
+When an intersection of Fibonacci retracement with trend lines occurs, there may be a strong support or resistance zone there — as in the below chart.

 Keep in mind that the Fibonacci lines that you draw are just one indicator among many, and they are only meant to be used to help you get a better idea of where some of the exit or entry points for a trade may be.
 You shouldn’t lean too heavily on any one indicator above all of the rest.
 There are plenty of indicators that you can use in combination with one another to get the most accurate picture of where a given trade is headed, and that is what you should do as a disciplined trader.